radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/getting-started/overview.md

 The environments displayed differ depending on your assigned role in Environment Operations Center.
 The Tenant Administrator environment preview displays all of your organization's environments.
 Environment Administrators and Environment Users will only be able to preview the environments assigned to them.

-For further details on role based permissions, see the [role permissions](../admin/role-based-permission/role-based-permissions.md) guide.
+For further details on role-based permissions, see the [role-based permissions](../admin/role-based-permission/role-based-permissions.md) guide.

 #### Filter environments